Tommydreamer57/cell/README.md

 NEXT TIME:

-Add default style to search (top-right) input - or remove Add buttons to all modals
-Add toggle off on Esc and Click off to all modals - (Modals includes top left dropdown) Add gray div behind all modals
-Debug auto scroll to bottom on messages
+Add default style to search (top-right) input - or remove Add toggle off on Esc and Enter and Click off to all modals - (Modals includes top left dropdown) Debug auto scroll to bottom on messages